jjvanzon/Circular-Language-Spec/spec/interfaces/interfaces-edge-cases.md

 #### Public Backward Relation

 > Allowing __Public__ backward relations means the interface might not be stable, because extra members are created when things start pointing to an object.
-However, this might not might be a problem in all cases.
+However, this might not be a problem in all cases.

 #### Manual Backward Relations